 These two 22 mm copper pipes carry water to and from the radiators.
 Hot water is distributed to the radiators via the flow, and the heat it contains is emitted by the radiators.
-The cooler water returns to the boiler via the return, after which it is brought back up to the target temperature by the boiler, and pumped through the radiators again.
+The cooler water returns to the boiler via the return.
+It is then brought back up to temperature and pumped through the radiators again.

 A combi boiler gets its water supply from a 15 mm copper pipe fitted to the mains in the property.

-Depending on the make and model of the boiler, the filling loop may be a piece of rigid pipework, or it may be a flexible braided hose.
-Its purpose is to provide a temporary connection to the mains in order to fill the central heating with water.
+The filling loop may be a piece of rigid pipe, or a flexible braided hose.
+Its purpose is to provide a temporary connection to the mains in order to fill the central heating system with water.
 This is necessary because, as mentioned, UK water regulations do not allow a permanent connection to the mains

-The filling loop is normally connected to the central heating side via the return pipe, although on some boilers it may be connected to the flow.
+The filling loop is normally connected to the central heating side via the return pipe.
+However, on some boilers it may be connected to the flow.
 A non-return valve must be fitted so that water from the central heating can never flow back into the mains.

 Gas supply pipe

-The intake for supplying the boiler with gas on the boiler itself is normally 15 mm.
-However, the actual supply pipe itself is likely to be wider.
+The boiler’s gas intake is normally 15 mm.
+However, the actual supply pipe itself from the gas main is likely to be wider.
 22 mm is often encountered.
 In some cases, 28 mm may be necessary.
 The right size depends on a number of factors, such as the power of the boiler, its distance from the gas main, and the number of bends in the pipework.
-When installing a combi boiler, the engineer must calculate the correct diameters so that the boiler is not undersupplied with gas.
+The engineer installing the boiler must calculate the correct diameter to ensure that the boiler is not undersupplied with gas.

 Hot water for the taps is distributed to the house via this pipe.
 It is usually 15 mm copper.

-Waste water from the condensation process is discharged into the sewer via the condensate pipe, which is usually 22 mm plastic solvent weld.
+Waste water from the condensation process flows into the sewer via the condensate pipe.
+This is usually 22 mm plastic solvent weld.
 On the outside of the property, the diameter may increase to 32 mm or even larger.
-The purpose of the increase is to prevent any water in the pipe doesn’t freeze and block it.
+This is so that any water in the pipe doesn’t freeze and block it.
 For more information on this, see the following page: Frozen condensate pipe: how to fix.